Rosanna0925/fastapi-practice/README.md

 # **Movie Database Management System**
-A lightweight, web-based movie management application built with **FastAPI** and **SQLAlchemy**.
-This project provides a user-friendly interface to manage a digital library of movies using full CRUD (Create, Read, Update, Delete) operations.
+A robust, web-based movie management application built with FastAPI, PostgreSQL, and Docker.
+This project demonstrates a professional backend workflow including database migrations and containerized environments.

 ## Features